 Simply put, customer experience is the sum total of everything that goes through a customer’s mind throughout interacting with your business.
-It’s not about any one stage of business—just buying a product or using it.
+It’s not about anyone stage of business—just buying a product or using it.
 Instead, every moment that a customer’s attention is on your brand in any way is a part of their experience.

 To start with an offline example, think about someone walking into a store at the mall.
 Perhaps it’s a clothing store like the Gap or the Banana Republic.
 What the customer first looks at is part of their experience, as is what they hear and what they smell.
-They start to look for the section relevant to them: is it clearly labeled or not so, leaving them with a sense of confusion.
+They start to look for the section relevant to them: is it clearly labelled or not so, leaving them with a sense of confusion.
 How do the employees give them directions?